barcek/sprk/README.md

 ### Additional sprks

 If you'd like to use more than one version of the source file and avoid a new version's sprkfile being overwritten in error, you can change the value of its `SPRKFILENAME` constant.

+### As a dependency

+The sprk source code can be made available for use in another file by adding the `.py` filename extension to the source file.

+If the importing file and source file are in the same directory, it can then be imported using `import sprk`.
+If the source file is in a folder in the same directory, this becomes `import <name>.sprk`, with '<name>' being the folder name.

+Once imported, the classes, function definitions and variables in the source file are available in the importing file under their usual identifiers prefixed with the identifier in the `import` statement.
+For example, if `import sprk` is used, `TOOLS` is available under `sprk.TOOLS`.

 ## Creating a tool